malaikannan/malaikannan.github.io/TermsOfService.md

 ### Last updated: October 21, 2016

 <p class = "message">
-Please read these Terms of Service ("Terms", "Terms of Service") carefully before using the https://www.malaikannan.io website (the "Service") operated by WalnutAi ("us", "we", or "our").
+Please read these Terms of Service ("Terms", "Terms of Service") carefully before using the https://www.malaikannan.io website (the "Service") operated by malaikannan.io ("us", "we", or "our").

 Your access to and use of the Service is conditioned on your acceptance of and compliance with these Terms.
 These Terms apply to all visitors, users and others who access or use the Service.